UW-Parkside Strategic Framework

 An integrated, equity-focused, and outcomes-based approach

 Improving student success is at the foundation of the UW-Parkside 2025 Strategic Framework.
-Integrated, equity-focused, best practices will be implemented for maximum impact.
+Integrated, equity-focused, best practices will be implemented at scale to reach all undergraduate students.

 Extraordinary student learning at UW-Parkside across four colleges is evident from 90-percent acceptance rates into health science professional programs; student-developed, award-winning software applications adopted by regional organizations; compelling performances in theatre, music and art; and high levels of student engagement in our democratic process.

-While student retention and graduation have improved over the past decade, almost a third of UW-Parkside students discontinue their studies by their second year and less than 50 percent graduate within six years from UW-Parkside or another institution.
-Improving graduation rates and eliminating graduation-rate gaps for those who are historically underrepresented in postsecondary education will continue to be a point of focus of the UW-Parkside 2025 Strategic Framework.
+While student retention and graduation have improved over the past decade, almost 30 percent of UW-Parkside students discontinue their studies by their second year and less than 50 percent graduate within six years from UW-Parkside or another institution.
+Improving graduation rates and eliminating graduation-rate gaps for those who are historically underrepresented in postsecondary education will continue to be a key focus of the UW-Parkside 2025 Strategic Framework.

 Fellowships, Scholarships, and financial aid